gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 }
 ```

 This second parameter of your chat function, `history`, will be in the same openai-style dictionary format as before.
-However, the `content` key for a file will be not a string, but rather a single-element tuple consisting of the filepath.
+However, if the history contains uploaded files, the `content` key for a file will be not a string, but rather a single-element tuple consisting of the filepath.
 Each file will be a separate message in the history.
 So after uploading two files and asking a question, your history might look like this:

 ```python
 [